Malay-Chaudhari/Charity-Website/README.md

 In corona time, there was too much shortage of Oxygen and people were unable to get the oxygen.
 So, our website will also help to find where is a good amount of oxygen, so people can check out that hospital.

 And because, this is some kind of helping work, we decided the title as HELP.

+I have used technologies HTML, CSS, JavaScript, Bootstrap 4 and PHP to create this website